Applelo/blottie/README.md

 ```

 **It is recommended to use the renderer option to use the correct version of Lottie.**
 If you don't use the renderer prop, it will use the default LottiePlayer which can be a little heavier in size.
+The lighter option provided by Lottie is the `svg` one.

 > Check the [demo](https://github.com/Applelo/blottie/blob/main/demo/src/App.vue) folder for examples of usage.

 ### Props

-The Blottie component accept all [loadAnimation options](https://github.com/airbnb/lottie-web#other-loading-options).
+The Blottie component accepts all [loadAnimation options](https://github.com/airbnb/lottie-web#other-loading-options).
 You can pass a Lottie Animation JSON via the `path` prop (relative or absolute link) or directly by importing the json file as an object in the `animation-data` prop.

 The additional prop `container-tag` is available to change the default `div` tag container.

 ### Events

 The Blottie component exposes 2 events.
-The first one, `ready`, allows you to do some action when Lottie is ready to play your animation.
-The second is `frame`, allowing you to access the event on each frame.
+The first one, `ready`, allows you to know when Lottie is ready to play your animation.
+The second is `frame` which trigger an event on each frame played.

 Each events passing an argument `anim` allowing you to control your animation.